Duong04/clone-instagram/README.md

 ---
 ## 📄 License

-This project is for educational purposes only.
+This project is for learning and development purposes.